-~

-• Open Authentication: View video and use API without user name and password.

-✓ Require Password for Stream Selection

-Require Password for Live View

-0 Closed Authentication: Video and API cannot be accessed without user name and password.

-Video clients must support this mode in order to access this device.
+⊙ pen Authentication: View video and use API without user name and password. 🗵 Require Password for Stream Selection Require Password for Live View 0 losed Authentication: Video and API cannot be accessed without user name and password.
+Video clients must support this mode in order to access this device Please contract the video client manufacturer to determine if this mode is supported.
 Please contact the video client manufacturer to determine if this mode is supported.

-• User and Group Management

-• User and Group Management
+Please contact the video dient manufacturer to determine if this mode is supported.
+User and Group Management • Please contact the video client manufacturer to determine if this mode is supported.
+User and Group Management coal Mode: The camera manages its users and groups locally.
+Any changes to users and groups only affect this camera.